PatrickMaiyer/Portapack_Wiki/Debug.md

 ![00403D10-E202-4014-A4C5-B36A216AC548](https://github.com/eried/portapack-mayhem/assets/86470699/a3d9529f-d379-46d0-b326-7cbc020a62a4)

-Note :

-Recently GSG introduced the new r9 Hackrf board version (already compatible with Hackrf and Portapack-Mayhem fw's).
+Note : Recently (Manufacturing year: 2023) GSG introduced the new r9 Hackrf board version (already compatible with Hackrf and Portapack-Mayhem fw's).

 ![image](https://github.com/eried/portapack-mayhem/assets/86470699/7a1c98ce-8f88-4305-bb51-620a2e8add93)